000600/000600/README.md

 I am a student developer interested in machine learning, particularly its applications to healthcare and finance.
+Most of my currrent repositories are older since my current work is mostly research and therefore not yet open-source.